 Committed to living Gospel values, Norwood-Fontbonne Academy through the leadership of the Campus Ministry Office fosters a focus on faith formation in all aspects of our school community.
 The Office of Campus Ministry nurtures the Catholic identity of our Academy and helps root NFA’s spirituality in that of the Sisters of Saint Joseph.

-At NFA, students engage in Service Learning only after they learn about those they serve.
+NFA students engage in Service Learning.
 Before traveling to the various sites, children study the meaning of their service in age-appropriate ways.
 The Campus Ministry office and teachers help our students reflect on their experiences during their service and afterwards.
 Children are challenged to grasp the essential meaning of their service and to discover its relationship to their own understanding of justice and unity with others.

 NFA’s Outreach program and co-curricular Community Service Corps (CSC) complement the Service Learning curriculum.
 These signify the further extensions of the Academy’s commitment to the works of mercy and social justice.
 For these efforts, the Campus Ministry team manages the logistics of serving hundreds of people in need each school year.